Bread and Roses: Legacy

 Mimi Fariña created the Bread and Roses Benefit Agency in 1974.

 The logo for the Democratic Socialists of America, formed in 1982, was inspired by the slogan.
 "Bread & Roses" is also a name of a national caucus within the organization.
 They have 3 (out of 16) members of the DSA's National Political Committee.

 A quarterly journal produced by the UK section of the Industrial Workers of the World ('Wobblies') is called Bread and Roses.

 The 2014 film Pride depicts the members of a Welsh mining community singing "Bread and Roses" at a National Union of Mineworkers lodge during the UK miners' strike (1984–1985).

 In 2018, the song was used in a video produced by London-Irish Abortion Rights Campaign to promote the #HomeToVote movement, which encouraged young Irish people living abroad to return home to vote in the Referendum on the Thirty-sixth Amendment of the Irish Constitution.

 In 2022, the TV series Riverdale depicted families of construction workers singing "Bread and Roses" to the workers to lift a spell their boss had put on them to break a strike.

 The international socialist feminist organization Pan y Rosas is named after the slogan.

 Miriam Schneir included it in her anthology, Feminism: The Essential Historical Writings, labelling it as one of the essential works of feminism.

 The 2023 documentary Bread and Roses, directed by Afghan filmmaker Sahra Mani and co-produced by Jennifer Lawrence and Malala Yousafzai, is about the women in Afghanistan and the role of the Taliban following the United States' withdrawal from Afghanistan.
 The film's title is a reference to the slogan.

+In 2026, the song was performed by Lucy Dacus in the historic public inauguration of New York Mayor Zohran Mamdani at New York City Hall.